-Marketing is a word that covers an enormous array of activities, but it helps to define it as doing whatever it takes so that when your target audience needs or wants photography, your name and images are top of mind.
+Marketing is a word that covers an enormous array of activities, but often photographers define it as: doing whatever it takes so that when your target audience needs or wants photography, your name and images come right to mind.

-Here are a few other marketing terms you should be familiar with
+Here are a few marketing terms you should be familiar with

-Once you’ve entered your prospective buyer’s awareness, either in person or online, it’s important to encourage further contact –but remember that more is not always more.
+Once you’ve entered your prospective buyer’s awareness, either in person or online, it’s important to encourage further contact.
+But remember that more is not always more.
 If you receive stats from an email campaign that tell you which people clicked on the link through to your website, don’t pick up the phone immediately and call them.
-It’s appropriate to follow up via email.
+It’s a little more appropriate to follow up via email.
 Do not put someone on the spot by mentioning the fact that they responded to your email promotion.

 Always give people a clear way to unsubscribe from your email list.
 Treat your contacts, especially those who have given you permission to keep in touch with them, the utmost politeness and respect.
 Try to keep your communications relevant and timely; don’t spam people with daily emails.
 Most importantly, do not share their information with anyone else for marketing purposes.